Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 Pros:

-Smooth, uniform surface
+Smooth and uniform surface

 Cons: